How to Reduce the Climate Impact of Your Investments

 How to lower your portfolio's temperature on Ziggma

-Knowing your number is step one.
+Knowing the climate impact of your investments is step one.
 Here's how Ziggma lets you act on it — something almost no consumer investing platform offers in a self-directed way.

 1. Diagnose with the Impact dashboard